 [...] on balance, the public interest favors hiQ’s position.
 We agree with the district court that giving companies like LinkedIn free rein to decide, on any basis, who can collect and use data — data that the companies do not own, that they otherwise make publicly available to viewers, and that the companies themselves collect and use — risks the possible creation of information monopolies that would disserve the public interest.

 The final issue web scrapers face only in the US.
 It is the extremely common claim that web scraping violates the Computer Fraud and Abuse Act - a controversial anti-hacking law enacted in 1986 (yes, that's before the modern Internet even existed).
 Under CFAA, accessing a computer system without authorization is a criminal offense.
 And courts have been arguing what "without authorization" means ever since.

 If we try to extrapolate this ruling to web scraping, we might want to say that "scraping publicly available data is okay".
-The reality is that the Supreme Court did not explicitly say so and left that decision to the Ninth Circuit's judges, who should update their HiQ v LinkedIn ruling in light of the Van Buren case.
-We will patiently wait to see how this case unfolds, but in the meantime, we'll borrow more quotes from the HiQ v LinkedIn ruling:
+The reality is that the Supreme Court did not explicitly say so and left it to the Ninth Circuit's judges to update their HiQ v LinkedIn ruling in light of the Van Buren case.

 So, is web scraping legal or not?
 It's a complex problem, but we firmly believe that it is and we hope this short and daringly simplified legal analysis convinced you as well.
 We also believe that web scraping has a great future ahead.
 We can see a slow but steady paradigm shift in the acceptance of scraping as a useful and ethical tool for gathering information and even creating new information on the internet.